Do you have a GPS for your marketing and sales spend? If not, then you shall definitely read this.

 But what would it be like if you could make these decisions based on an understanding of cause and effect?
 What if you could see clear patterns between the investments you’ve made and subsequent success or failure?

 Seeing Proof Analytics at work is a bit like using a GPS for the first time.
-You may have had a map before, but now you see precisely where you are, where you need to go, and the best way to get there by a certain time.
-And as you move, the GPS updates your position and makes new recommendations based on new factors that might slow you down or help you get there faster.
+You may have had a map before.
+But now you see precisely where you are, where you need to go, and the best way to get there by a certain time.
+As you move, the GPS updates your position and makes new recommendations based on new factors that might slow you down or help you get there faster.

 With that GPS in mind, let’s take a look at the biggest questions Proof Analytics can help you answer.